Filling, fresh, and vibrant lemony chicken soup made creamy with NO CREAM and a secret ingredient!

 The base is smooth, creamy, and velvety… without cream.
 But even though it’s creamy, it’s also still brothy enough to slurp, like any good Chicken Noodle-y type soup should be.
 It’s salty and rich from the chicken, but that punch of lemon is life-giving in a way that regular Chicken Noodle just can’t touch.
 And while most brothy soups leave you wanting a sandwich an hour later, this guy is chunky, with fresh vegetables, chicken, and whole wheat pasta, leaving you feeling like you just ate a real meal.
 Because you did.

 Lemon Chicken Soup FTW.

-Okay, it’s up to you if you want to eat pasta during Sugar Free January, but one of the things I love about DeLallo, a brand that we have worked with for years and years and years, is that they have whole wheat pasta in just about any shape you could ask for.
+Okay, it’s up to you if you want to eat pasta during Sugar Free January, but one of the things I love during this season is enjoying whole wheat pasta.
+Plus, you can find whole wheat pasta in just about any shape you could ask for.

 Whole wheat orzo, for example?
 No problem.

 To me, the fact that this is whole wheat orzo is essential to the soup-counts-as-a-meal thing.
 It is robust and substantial and filling whereas regular orzo tends to just… fade away.
 Plus, it’s a Sugar Free January friendly way to enjoy pasta for those of us (me!) who are trying to avoid overdoing it on the refined grains.

 And speaking of whole wheat orzo, if you love it, please try this bright and addicting orzo salad in, like, four months.
 It is summer’s answer to this soup.

 Okay, who’s ready for a good bread dunk?